mghpcc-projects/user_level_slurm_reservations/README.md

   5. A Slurm partition instance.

-  6. A MOC HIL cluster instance.
+  6. A MOC HIL ULSR cluster instance.

 ## Workflow and Functional Partitioning

 The general workflow is as follows:

-To reserve nodes, as a Slurm non-privilged user run the following command:
+To reserve nodes, as a Slurm non-privilged user may run the following command:
 ```
 $ srun hil_reserve
 ```
 ULSR software actions:

-  * Slurm Control Daemon ULSR Prolog (running as the Slurm user)
+  * Slurm Control Daemon ULSR Prolog (running as the Slurm user):
-    * Creates Slurm HIL reserve reservation
+    * Creates ULSR reserve reservation

-  * ULSR Periodic Monitor (running as the Slurm user, or ```root```)
+  * ULSR Periodic Monitor (running as the Slurm user, or ```root```):

-    * Detects reserve reservations which are not paired with release reservations
+    * Detects ULSR reserve reservations which are not paired with ULSR release reservations
-    * Interacts with the HIL client to reboot the nodes in the Slurm reserve reservation, disconnect the nodes from all networks, and move the nodes from the Slurm loaner project to the HIL free pool.
+    * Interacts with the HIL client to reboot the nodes in the ULSR reserve reservation, disconnect those nodes from all networks, and move those nodes from the Slurm loaner project to the HIL free pool.
-    * Creates Slurm HIL release reservation
+    * Creates ULSR release reservation

-If a failure is detected by the periodic monitor, the reserve reservation will not be created, and the periodic monitor will retry the HIL operations when scheduled to run again.
-This retry process will continue a long as the reserve reservation does not have a matching release reservation.
+If a failure is detected by the periodic monitor, the reserve reservation will not be created, and the periodic monitor will retry the management operations when scheduled to run again.
+This retry process will continue a long as the reserve reservation does not have a matching release reservation and as long as the reserve reservation exists.

-To release nodes, as a Slurm non-privileged user run the following:
+To release nodes, as a Slurm non-privileged user may run the following command:
 ```
 $ srun hil_release --reservation <HIL reserve reservation>
 ```

 ULSR software actions:

-  * Slurm Control Daemon ULSR Epilog
+  * Slurm Control Daemon ULSR Epilog (running as the Slurm user):
      * Detects 'hil_release' command and reservation in which the command was run
      * Deletes the Slurm HIL reserve reservation

-  * ULSR Periodic Monitor
+  * ULSR Periodic Monitor:
      * Detects release reservations which are not paired with reserve reservations
-     * Interacts with the HIL client to reboots the nodes in the Slurm release reservation, disconnect the nodes from all networks, and move the nodes from the HIL free pool back to the Slurm loaner project.
+     * Interacts with the HIL client to reboot the nodes in the ULSR release reservation, disconnect these nodes from all networks, and move these nodes from the HIL free pool back to the Slurm loaner project.